Best Investment & Stock Research Apps

 Performance tracking with automated tax reporting

 Sharesight focuses on what most portfolio trackers get wrong: accurate performance calculation and tax reporting.
-It automatically tracks dividends, capital gains, and currency fluctuations across your holdings, then generates tax-ready reports at year-end.
-The platform supports automatic imports from over 200 brokers and handles complex scenarios like DRIPs, stock splits, and corporate actions without manual adjustments.
+It automatically tracks dividends, capital gains, and currency fluctuations across your holdings, then generates tax-ready reports at year-end that save real time compared to manual spreadsheet tracking.
+The platform supports automatic imports from over 200 brokers and handles complex scenarios like DRIPs, stock splits, and corporate actions without manual adjustments, using true time-weighted and money-weighted return calculations rather than simplified approximations.
+A free tier covers up to 10 holdings, with Premium starting at $15/month for unlimited holdings and full tax reporting.
+The tradeoffs: the free tier's 10-holding limit is fairly restrictive for anyone with a diversified portfolio, and tax reporting features vary by country, so the depth of support depends heavily on where you're filing.

 Pros